 |Scenario 4||Compliant||Non Compliant||Non Compliant||X-2 / C||X / NC||X / NC||X / NC|

 Everyone mines on the chaintip.
 In this scenario I concede that the rational miners decision is important.
 If they always choose to mine compliant blocks Scenario 1 will persist, unless a sufficient minority of cypherpunk miners exist to trigger a switch to scenario 4.
 However, in this scenario censored parties will increase their fees up until the fee is the entire utxo value.
-As such, in this scenario the incentive to mine a non compliant block will increase, and if sufficient fees are available to incentivise the rational miners to mine a non compliant block, scenario 3 is entered.
+As such, in this scenario the incentive to mine a non compliant block will increase, and if sufficient fees are available to incentivize the rational miners to mine a non compliant block, scenario 3 is entered.

 Everyone mines on the chaintip.
 In this scenario I again concede that the rational miners decision is important.
 If they always choose to mine compliant blocks then the chance of moving from Scenario 2 -> 3 or 4 is lowered (but still not zero).
-However, again, the incentive to mine a non compliant block will grow over time, and if sufficient fees are available to incentivise the rational miners, scenario 3 is entered.
+However, again, the incentive to mine a non compliant block will grow over time, and if sufficient fees are available to incentivize the rational miners, scenario 3 is entered.

 - The compliant miner rejects the chaintip and mines on block X-1 (the last compliant block).